Soham101003/Vision-Transformer-from-scratch-/README.md

 **"An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale"**

-and recreates all major components including:
+and recreates all major components, including:

 * Patch Embeddings
 * Positional Encoding